sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-998	Maximum Binary Tree II    		63.6%	Medium
+max tree: node value is greater than all nodes in its subtree. build from an array, if A[i] is the max, then A[i] will be the root, and left put in left subtree, right put in right subtree.
+Now we already build the tree and we append a val to A, return the tree.
+- if val>root, root will be the left.
+- else add the val to the right tree.
+->>

+<<-1008	Construct Binary Search Tree from Preorder Traversal    		78.6%	Medium	->>
+<<-1022	Sum of Root To Leaf Binary Numbers    		71.2%	Easy	->>

+<<-1026	Maximum Difference Between Node and Ancestor    		68.8%	Medium
+dfs to get the previous min and max, and compare the difference.
+->>

+<<-1038	Binary Search Tree to Greater Sum Tree    		81.5%	Medium
+change the node's value to value+sum of all keys > val. right, root, left traversal
+->>

 <<-1080	Insufficient Nodes in Root to Leaf Paths    		49.7%	Medium
 a node is insufficient if all path passing this node has a sum < limit.